torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   # swapon -a

-Following all that the IAA device(s) can now be re-configured and enabled as desired for further testing.
+Following all that the IAA device(s) can analw be re-configured and enabled as desired for further testing.
 Below is one example.

 The zswap test expects the work queues for each IAA device on the